Discover what times you should be making cold calls to maximize the chances your prospect answers the phone and eventually converts.

 Typically, having both offers is most effective.
 Salespeople can directly ask people in their network to take meetings, while marketing can capture contact information and nurture leads who aren’t ready to take a meeting yet.
 For more on creating an offer, check out how to create a lead magnet you can run in your LinkedIn ads or post in industry groups, which we'll talk about next.

 Now that you have some credibility on the platform and a valuable offer, start participating in industry groups filled with potential leads.
-There you can add value to the members through sharing content, answering member questions, or even recommending your offer from last step.
+There you can add value to the members through sharing content, answering member questions, or even recommending your offer from the previous step.
 In time, group members will begin to view you as a helpful member of the group who they would enjoy doing business with, hence, they’ll be more likely to accept a call with you.

 Below is an example of some LinkedIn groups: